ArunasJok/Instructlab/about_setu.md

   Platforms can offer immediate guidance on issues or potential security risks.
 - **Simplify Operations:**
   They manage underlying infrastructure and tools, reducing operational complexity.

+  ##Who is Arunas Jokubynas
+  Arunas Jokubynas was born in Marijampole in 1986, graduated the school in 2005 and got in to Vilnius Getiminas Technical University to study construction engineering.
+Got bachelors degree in 2010.
+Emigrated to Ireland, worked in retail for about 10 years and changed the career in 2020 when he got into Waterford Institute of Technology.
+Now he work in Canadalife Group (Irish life) as platforms engineer.